kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *management plays favorites*

 ### GENDER DISCRIMINATION
-> Employees allege that the organization is discriminatory on the grounds of gender identity and expression.
+> Employees allege that organization is discriminatory on the grounds of gender.

 __Exemplary statements reported by employees:__